Day 1 - London Tilbury

 Day 5 - Portree, Isle of Skye

 The Isle of Skye’s main town is charming Portree, home to a stunning natural harbour and magnificent cliffs.
-The scenery is utterly breathtaking with the soaring peaks of the Cuilins, heather moorland and idyllic streams gently flowing through picturesque small lochs.
+The scenery is utterly breathtaking with the soaring peaks of the Cuilins, heather moorland and streams gently flowing into small, picturesque lochs.
 Optional excursions explore the area’s crofting villages, magnificent castle and the interesting Skye Heritage Centre.
 Ship to shore tender service.

 Day 6 - Tobermory, Isle of Mull

 Tobermory first claimed its position on the maps in the 18th century as a fishing port.
 Today, it is one of the most beautiful locations in Scotland, with its pretty port filled with brightly-coloured fishing boats.
 It is the capital and only burgh of Mull, admired for diverse landscapes ranging from towering mountains to impressive moorland, enchanting sea cliffs to sandy beaches.
 Ship to shore tender service.

 Arrive in Northern Ireland’s capital, Belfast, with a shipbuilding past that includes the construction of the ill-fated Titanic.
 Visit Titanic Belfast which brings to life the story of this world-famous voyage.
 The city centre itself has a cosmopolitan and historic charm from its elegant architecture and fine restaurants to beautiful Donegal Square, home to the spectacular City Hall.